ChrisBaker-dev/Market/README.md

 Due to the need for a grocery store to have their food on a shelf for a number of days, their produce is often picked prior to being fully ripe and stored at temperatures to preserve shelf life for days on end.
 By connecting users with their local gardeners/farmers they will not only receive a higher quality product, they will also find a lot more variety in produce than what is offered at a local grocer.

 Additional problem this application looks to solve is the amount of environmental impact industrialized has on the environment.
-This application aims to dampen the environmental impact of large scale farming techniques by utilizing community home farmers that rotate their crops within their appropriate seasons.
+This application aims to dampen the environmental impact of large scale farming techniques by utilizing community home farmers who rotate their crops within their appropriate seasons.

 ---
 # R9 - A link to the deployed website